 Autumn is on the way!
 Where I live, there are no leaves to fall because we have no trees, but there is a decidedly cooler tinge to the morning air and it is very welcome.
 After a quiet summer, autumn is the time to put away our past-times and get ready for the serious fun of a busy season.
-This is why Gabriel looks so intense in the banner above!
-And autumn, of course, brings news of Gabriel’s movies, television projects, and other activities.
+Mr. Byrne looks calm and relaxed up above, but he’s actually just a dynamo at rest.
+And autumn, of course, will bring news of his movies, television projects, and other activities.

 Speaking of movie news: Check out this recent posting for an update on the Lies We Tell premiere and the film festival schedule for Gabriel’s new drama!